RES

 Project Details:

-The White Stork (Ciconia ciconia) is a distinctive European species that experienced a significant population decline in the western part of its range in the early 20th century, resulting in local extinctions in several European countries.
-In response to this trend, extensive reintroduction programs were initiated to restore populations in affected areas.
+The White Stork (Ciconia ciconia) is a distinctive species native to Europe, which faced a significant population decline in the western part of its range during the early 20th century.
+This decline led to local extinctions across several European countries.
+In response, large-scale reintroduction programs were launched to restore populations in the affected areas.

 The research focused on characterizing the genetic structure of White Stork populations before and after the implementation of reintroduction programs.
 Using modern molecular methods (mitochondrial DNA and microsatellite analysis), we analyzed:

-- Existence of possible glacial refugia in the Balkan region
+• The potential existence of glacial refugia in the Balkan region

-The results revealed surprisingly high levels of genetic diversity and significant gene flow among populations, both temporally and geographically.
-Particularly interesting is the discovery that reintroduction programs have not left a significant mark on the genetic structure of today’s populations, suggesting a high level of natural mixing among individuals.
+Our findings revealed unexpectedly high levels of genetic diversity, along with significant gene flow across both time and geographic space.
+Notably, reintroduction programs did not have a discernible impact on the genetic structure of current populations, suggesting that natural mixing among individuals remains prevalent.

-Additionally, observed differences between mitochondrial DNA and nuclear markers indicate sex-specific dispersal patterns, where gene flow is likely mediated by greater male mobility, while females show higher natal site fidelity.
+Furthermore, differences observed between mitochondrial DNA and nuclear markers point to sex-specific dispersal patterns.
+Specifically, gene flow appears to be driven primarily by higher male mobility, while females exhibit stronger fidelity to their natal sites.

-This research contributes to a better understanding of population dynamics and evolutionary history of the White Stork, providing important information for future conservation efforts.
-It also raises new questions about the role of the Balkan region as a potential glacial refugium, which will be the subject of future research.
+This research enhances our understanding of the population dynamics and evolutionary history of the White Stork, offering valuable insights for future conservation efforts.
+It also raises intriguing questions regarding the potential role of the Balkan region as a glacial refugium, which will be explored in future studies.

 Summary:

 Research on the genetic structure of White Stork (Ciconia ciconia) populations revealed surprisingly high levels of genetic diversity and significant gene flow among populations, despite historical local extinctions and reintroduction programs.
-Results show that reintroduction programs had minimal impact on the genetic structure of current populations, indicating a high level of natural mixing through migration.
+The findings suggest that these reintroduction programs have had only a minimal impact on the current genetic makeup of populations, highlighting the strong role of natural migration in maintaining genetic connectivity.

 Project Title: Strenghtening of the White Stork Population in Lonjsko polje Nature Park